Political Contributions Policy and Procedures

 Additionally, internal and external controls exist to ensure Company compliance with federally mandated contribution limits.

-Click Here for a list of the FFEG 2017 contributions to federal, state and local candidates and political committees.
+Click Here for a list of the FFEG 2018 mid-year contributions to federal, state and local candidates and political committees.

 Participation in Trade Associations